poetapp/documentation/rdd/api-versioning.md

 > HTTP offers a cleaner solution to the problem of offering users multiple formats for the same resource.
 It’s called content negotiation.
 You’re probably already familiar with the idea: when making an HTTP request, the client includes a number of headers that describe what format (media type in the jargon) they want the information back in, or what format they are providing data in.

+## Real Cases

+- AWS uses dates for versions, places them in the URL, reserves the right to change the default version freely
+- GitHub uses the [`Accept` header](https://developer.github.com/v3/media/#request-specific-version), reserves the right to change the default version freely (contributed by @wzalazar)

+## Conclusion

 I personally prefer the header choice.
 I have used version-in-urls in the past and didn't particularly like it, neither for the clients nor for the code base.

 For default version (no version provided), I'd serve a pinned version and upgrade it on a plan with proper notification time to API users, reserving the right to change the default whenever we wish.

-## Real Cases

-- AWS uses dates for versions, places them in the URL, reserves the right to change the default version freely
-- GitHub uses the [`Accept` header](https://developer.github.com/v3/media/#request-specific-version), reserves the right to change the default version freely (contributed by @wzalazar)

 ## Reference
 1. https://blog.apisyouwonthate.com/api-versioning-has-no-right-way-f3c75457c0b7